 As the three swap moneymaking schemes and timid Gwen ventures back out into the dating world, the arrival of Margot’s paroled ex in the efficiency apartment downstairs creates not just complications but the chance for all sorts of unexpected forgiveness.
 A sister story about love, loneliness, and new life in middle age from one of our finest comic writers.

 “The View from Penthouse B mixes sisters, online dating, and Bernie Madoff's victims into a witty confection.” – Parade

 “Lipman’s acuity as a social observer makes her voice seem to belong to a wise and funny friend.” – Boston Globe

 “A sly comedy of modern manners.” – Miami Herald

 About the Author

 ELINOR LIPMAN is the author of ten novels, including The View from Penthouse B and The Inn at Lake Devine;one essay collection, I Can't Complain; and Tweet Land of Liberty: Irreverent Rhymes from the Political Circus.
-She lives in Massachusetts and New York City.
+She lives in New York City.